Set Up

 Data from external sources

-A standard format for this data is a table:
+Now we have set our location we can start thinking about reading in data.
+A standard format for data is a table:

 Gene_Name Sample_1.hi Sample_2.hi Sample_3.hi